I'm in the Band

-I'm in the Band is an American teen sitcom that originally aired on Disney XD in the United States and on Family Channel in Canada.
+I'm in the Band is an American teen sitcom created by Michael B. Kaplan and Ron Rappaport that originally aired on Disney XD in the United States and on Family Channel in Canada.
 The first episode was taped on July 14, 2009, with a "sneak preview" airing on November 27, 2009; the show subsequently joined Disney XD's regular schedule on January 18, 2010, with the first episode being shown as a "sneak preview" in the United Kingdom on that same date.
 The show's January 18, 2010 premiere was watched by an estimated 860,000 viewers.
+This was the first Disney XD Original Series from It's a Laugh Productions.

 It was announced on April 26, 2010, that I'm in the Band had been renewed for a second season which premiered on January 17, 2011.

 Premise

-A teenager becomes lead guitarist for his favorite washed up rock band trying to make a comeback.
+A teenage boy becomes lead guitarist for his favorite washed up rock band trying to make a comeback.
 They let him be lead guitarist in exchange for letting them live in his house in the suburbs.